rust-lang/book/src/ch06-01-defining-an-enum.md

   |
 ```

 Intense!
-What this error message is trying to say is that Rust does not
+In effect, this error message means that Rust doesn’t understand how
-understand how to add an `Option<i8>` and an `i8`, since they're different
+to add an `Option<i8>` and an `i8`, because they’re different types.
+When we
-types.
-When we have a value of a type like `i8` in Rust, the compiler will
+have a value of a type like `i8` in Rust, the compiler will ensure that we
-ensure that we always have a valid value.
-We can proceed confidently without
+always have a valid value.
+We can proceed confidently without having to check
-having to check for null before using that value.
-Only when we have an
+for null before using that value.
+Only when we have an `Option<i8>` (or
-`Option<i8>` (or whatever type of value we're working with) do we have to
+whatever type of value we’re working with) do we have to worry about possibly
-worry about possibly not having a value, and the compiler will make sure we
+not having a value, and the compiler will make sure we handle that case before
-handle that case before using the value.
+using the value.

-In other words, you have to convert an `Option<T>` to a `T` before you can do
+In other words, you have to convert an `Option<T>` to a `T` before you can
-`T` stuff with it.
-This helps catch one of the most common issues with null,
+perform `T` operations with it.
+Generally, this helps catch one of the most
-generally: assuming that something isn't null when it actually is.
+common issues with null: assuming that something isn’t null when it actually
+is.

+Not having to worry about missing an assumption of having a not-null value
-This is pretty powerful: in order to have a value that can possibly be null,
+helps you to be more confident in your code.
+In order to have a value that can
-you have to explicitly opt in by making the type of that value `Option<T>`.
+possibly be null, you must explicitly opt in by making the type of that value
-Then, when you use that value, you are required to explicitly handle the case
+`Option<T>`.
+Then, when you use that value, you are required to explicitly
-when the value is null.
-Everywhere that a value has a type that isn't an
+handle the case when the value is null.
+Everywhere that a value has a type that
-`Option<T>`, you *can* safely assume that the value isn't null.
-This was a
+isn’t an `Option<T>`, you *can* safely assume that the value isn’t null.
+This
-deliberate design decision for Rust to limit null's pervasiveness and increase
+was a deliberate design decision for Rust to limit null’s pervasiveness and
-the safety of Rust code.
+increase the safety of Rust code.

-So, how *do* you get the `T` value out of a `Some` variant when you have a
+So, how do you get the `T` value out of a `Some` variant when you have a value
-value of type `Option<T>` so that you can use that value?
-The `Option<T>` enum
+of type `Option<T>` so you can use that value?
+The `Option<T>` enum has a large
-has a large number of methods useful in a variety of situations that you can
+number of methods that are useful in a variety of situations; you can check
-check out in [its documentation][docs]<!-- ignore -->, and becoming familiar
+them out in [its documentation][docs]<!-- ignore -->.
+Becoming familiar with
-with them will be extremely useful in your journey with Rust.
+the methods on `Option<T>` will be extremely useful in your journey with Rust.

 [docs]: ../std/option/enum.Option.html

-What we generally want to do in order to use an `Option<T>` value is to have
+In general, in order to use an `Option<T>` value, we want to have code that
-code that will handle each variant.
-We want some code that will run only in the
+will handle each variant.
+We want some code that will run only when we have a
-case that we have a `Some(T)` value, and this code *is* allowed to use the
+`Some(T)` value, and this code is allowed to use the inner `T`.
+We want some
-inner `T`.
-We want some *other* code to run if we have a `None` value, and that
+other code to run if we have a `None` value, and that code doesn’t have a `T`
-code doesn't have a `T` value available.
-The `match` expression is a control
+value available.
+The `match` expression is a control flow construct that does
-flow construct that does just this, when used with enums: it will run different
+just this when used with enums: it will run different code depending on which
-code depending on which variant of the enum it has, and that code can use the
+variant of the enum it has, and that code can use the data inside the matching
-data inside the matching value.
+value.